shawna-p/mysterious-messenger/docs/beginners-guide.rst

 You can also change the image 'Menu Screens/Main Menu/route_select_tutorial.webp' to something else, though it's perfectly fine to leave it as-is for now.

-To see this new route select screen, on the main menu, click the **Developer** button in the bottom right corner, then check off the option titled "Use custom route select screen".
+Now you can test out this code in-game.
+Open up the Ren'Py launcher again and hit **Launch** to start the game.
+To see your new route select screen, on the main menu, click the **Developer** button in the bottom right corner, then check off the option titled "Use custom route select screen".
 Now when you start a new game and click Original Story, your custom route select screen will be displayed, though you haven't made an introduction yet so clicking on this button will cause an error.

 Creating the Introduction
 ===========================

 Now that you've got a button to start your new route, you need to write an actual introduction for it.
+You can close the program again while you're editing the code and return to your code editor.
 To keep things organized, create a new ``.rpy`` file like you did last time and put it inside your ``my_new_route`` folder.
 Call this file ``my_route_intro.rpy``.

 Now you need to create a label that the program will jump to when the player hits the button on the route select screen from earlier.
 The action on that button was ``action Start("my_route_introduction")``, so this label must be called ``my_route_introduction``::